Spanish Irregular Verbs: The Ultimate Guide [with Charts]

 The End of the Beginning

-You don’t need to learn all of this now.
 For one thing, if you still haven’t got a solid grasp of regular verb endings, you should work on that before worrying too much about irregular endings.
+If you need help with these, take a look at Benny’s post on the three main Spanish tenses.

-When you feel ready, go forth with these irregular endings, and, as always, don’t be afraid to make mistakes.
+When you feel ready, come back to these irregular endings, and, as always, don’t be afraid to make mistakes!
 If you forget which verbs are irregular, and say something like yo sabo instead of yo sé, people will still understand what you mean.

 In fact, mistakes like “yo sabo” are common among children who are learning Spanish as their first language – which just goes to show, it doesn’t always come naturally even to native speakers!